-A. The high priest's breast plate (or piece) has twelve stones on it.
-They represent the twelve tribes of Israel.
+ANSWER: The high priest's breast plate (or piece) has twelve stones on it.
+They represent each of Israel's twelve tribes.
 In this case, the Bible tells us clearly the symbolism involved and their setting within the breastplate:

-It isn't obvious, however, which stone represents which tribe, however.
+It is not obvious, however, which stone represents which tribe.
 I'm not aware of them representing a single letter in the Hebrew alphabet.
 The Hebrew alphabet has several more letters than twelve, it should be noted.

-The order of the jewels isn't fully clear, although one would assume the order listed for each of the four rows would run from right to left, as Hebrew does, rather than left to right, as English does.
-The order is repeated again in Exodus 39:
+The order of the jewels is not fully clear, although one would assume the order listed for each of the four rows would run from right to left, as Hebrew does, rather than left to right, as English does.
+The order is repeated again in Exodus 39:8 - 14.

 It's not obvious what the significance, if any, is of the order of the precious jewels.
 There could be more symbolism here than the obvious points raised above.
 Duality in Biblical symbols and prophecy is common.